spacebetween/spacebetween.github.io/_posts/2016-08-19-express-on-windows-azure.md

 ### Rapid deployment of node.js applications to Azure App Service

-Who says PaaS and managed infrastrucure is restricted to the unix platforms?
+Who says PaaS and managed infrastrucure is unavailable for windows & azure customers?
 If you follow a few simple steps you too can deploy a node.js site to azure:

 I'm making a couple assumptions here: That you're using unix and you have node.js, npm and express installed, and you've got an azure account set up with an active paid or trial subscription.